nishantak/DataDo.me/README.md

 <img src="app/static/img/banner.jpeg" style="width:60%;">
 </div>

-DataDo.me is an automated, end-to-end modular solution that makes the data cleaning and pre-processing tasks for your AI/ML applications a cakewalk.
+DataDo.me is an automated, end-to-end, modular solution that makes the data cleaning and pre-processing tasks for your AI/ML applications a cakewalk.

 It implements hypertuned algorithms to detect and resolve duplicates, missing values, outliers, and type inconsistencies.
 It goes a step further and scales the data, encodes categorical values, and even augments sparse or uniform datasets with distribution-aware synthetic samples, if needed.